★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Demand

-Services are often sold integrated with the payment network and embedded into customer workflows (risk management, authentication, insights, and open banking), creating switching and re-integration costs.
+Services are often sold integrated with the payment network and embedded into customer workflows (risk management, authentication, insights, open banking and account-based payments), creating switching and re-integration costs.
+The pending BVNK acquisition extends this strategy into stablecoin orchestration, but with integration and regulatory risk.

 Erosion risks